New Fraternity Chartered for First Time in 25 Years

 The newly chartered Lambda Sigma Upsilon Latino Fraternity, Inc. becomes the seventh Greek organization on campus.

 A new fraternity chapter.
-A new chapter for Greek life at The College at Brockport.
+A new chapter for Greek life at SUNY Brockport.

 The November 16 chartering of the Taburasa Chapter of Lambda Sigma Upsilon Latino Fraternity, Inc. (LSU) marked the first expansion of Brockport's Inter-Greek Council since the Eta Lambda Chapter of Pi Kappa Phi chartered in 1993.
 Its founding members are junior Christopher Suarez (president), junior Michael Bobadilla, junior Brandy Diaz, and sophomore Jesus Cabrera.